 Relations between Europe and America are currently undergoing dramatic shifts.
 At the same time, it is evident that these continental entities exist, and have existed in plural forms, both fragmented and connected along multiple geographical, cultural, social, economic and political boundaries.
 The ScienceCampus considers such past and present shifts as indicators of frictions of globality.
 These frictions create forces transforming the relations between the different parts of Europe and America.
 The ScienceCampus explores the macroscale of “European-American” relations as well as their effects across smaller-scale regions and socio-cultural stratifications; its links the global present with the historical trajectory of globalization.

-It is the concept of frictions that inspires the outlook of the Frictions blog|journal that is being developed as an open access hybrid of peer-reviewed journal and discussion forum.
+It is the concept of frictions that inspires the outlook of the Frictions blog|journal that is developing as an open access hybrid of peer-reviewed journal and discussion forum.

 Key Themes